Join other 4thWay HNW investors: harness your combined power for an even better deal.

 - Unlike competitors in development lending, Loanpad* doesn’t use the hoped-for sale valuation of the property when deciding to lend unless the development is already 75% complete.
 In which case, loans will be for under half the expected sale price.

-- Borrowers raise the money they need in advance, so that the pandemic can’t suddenly send development projects to a grinding halt due to lack of new money.
+- Borrowers raise the money they need in advance, so that a recession, building crisis or another pandemic can’t suddenly send development projects to a grinding halt due to lack of new money.

 - Loanpad lenders are the senior lenders – receiving all the loans back and interest first.
 Anyone else who has lent to the developer gets repaid afterwards.